sahiljuneja/Udacity-SDCND-Term-1/Term-1/P5-Vehicle-Detection/README.md

 ####1.
 Provide a Writeup / README that includes all the rubric points and how you addressed each one.

 You're reading it!

+`Note: ` All the code for this project is contained in the Jupyter Notebook - `Vehicle_Detection.ipynb`

 ###Histogram of Oriented Gradients (HOG)

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

+I started by reading in all the `vehicle` and `non-vehicle` images utilizing the `glob` library in python.
+I randomly selected 3 images from each category which are shown below.
-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the `second and third code cell` of the Jupyter notebook.

-I started by reading in all the `vehicle` and `non-vehicle` images.
-Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]

+In the `fourth code cell` of the notebook, I define the helper functions to assist with extracting features using HoG, Spatial Binning, and Color Histogram.
+The
+`extract_features` function iterates over all images passed into the function and extracts features by calling the `color_hist`, `bin_spatial`, and the `get_hog_features` functions.
+The `extract_features` function is called for the list of images, which contain a car and the list which doesn't, in the `sixth code cell`.
+The results of these extracted features for each set of images are then stacked and normalized (using sklearn's `StandardScaler` method) and then split into training and testing datasets (using sklearn's `train_test_split` method).
+The code for this is contained in the `seventh code cell` of the notebook.

+####2.
+Explain how you settled on your final choice of HOG parameters.

+I tried various combinations of parameters and...
 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

 Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

 ![alt text][image2]

-####2.
-Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).